0b10/notes/dev/cloud/object-storage.md

 For instance, you can do a lookup with the object and collection ids.

+This whole process is abstracted with some kind of interface, realised through a software daemon, that can be containerised and scaled.
+[Ceph][ceph], for example, uses a daemon with an Amazon S3 HTTP interface, and a backing database.

+### Alternatives

+**Block level storage** (raw file system blocks), and **file storage** are alternatives to storing binary data.
+Neither of these solutions are as scalable as object storage, but block level storage provides more performance and space efficiency.

 ### Solutions

 Ceph, Minio, Openio.io, SwiftStack/OpenStack Swift -- all of which use the Amazon S3 protocol.